What is Anxiety?

 This isn't intellectual understanding; it's an intuitive realisation.
 The difference is that intuitive realisation is based on belief.
 If we hold a belief, we act on it as if it is true.

 Emotion enhances our experiences and confirms our learning.
 Intense experiences create intense emotions.
 Then the feeling related to the experience will often become more intense.
 This embeds intense experiences deep in our memory.
 We become better at recognising emotional experiences.
-We become motivated more to engage in them or avoid them, depending on the sort of emotion that it generates.
+We become motivated more to engage in or avoid them, depending on the sort of emotion that it generates.

 This enhancement changes through repeated association.